TomasSirgedas/ScrabbleSearch/README.md

 # ScrabbleSearch
 Scrabble move enumerator using just C++17.

+The project file uses Visual Studio for Windows, but I imagine it should be simple to port to other platforms.
+Just delete trace.cpp/h and use `std::cout` instead of `trace`.

 I wrote this code to help work on this challenge: https://puzzling.stackexchange.com/questions/100614/largest-smallest-unattainable-score-in-scrabble